jan-revay/initPC/README.md

 1. Consolidate branches (unmerged feature branches).
 1. Backup solution
 1. Consider using https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/tutorials/cloud-init/
-1. Why does the precommit hook (ShellCheck) fails locally but succeeds in CI?
+1. Why does the pre-commit hook (ShellCheck) fail locally but succeed in CI?
 1. Add functional tests (see GitHub runners or ThePrimagen scripts as an example.
+1. Try to replicate my current MX3 master setup (high-res scrolling turned off) with just the logid driver, if possible.